TRACK CHAIRS

 - ICT for efficiency and effectiveness in government action

-- Legal and judicial transformations associated with ICTs deployments
+- Regulatory challenges associated with ICTs deployments

 - Public health versus privacy concerns